-Mindfulness within a classroom has shown great results for me in both the welfare and the attitudes to learning.
+Mindfulness within a classroom has shown great results for me in both the welfare and the attitudes toward learning.
 I actively promote the use of these valuable activities to assist students in accessing their creative minds-eye and gaining clarity in their future actions within a creative cycle.
 The regular use of these skills reduces judgemental and reductive thinking to keep creative opportunities open and divergent thinking active.

 Workplace cohesion has been a focus for me.
 I moved from schools to work with positive psychology approaches in the workplace and with career-focused individuals.
-My studies of contemporary leadership developed a greater awareness of my strengths as a leader and improved my metacognitive awareness when working with colleagues and the students.
-I believe that I have the proven professional aptitude, leadership ability, and vision to add significant value to any educational program of Visual Arts and to the school as a whole.
+My studies of contemporary leadership developed a greater awareness of my strengths as a leader and improved my metacognitive awareness when working with colleagues and students.
+I believe that I have the proven professional aptitude, leadership ability, and vision to add significant value to any educational program of Visual Arts and the school as a whole.

-In the Arts, we are given the enormous benefit that the learning process can begin so abstractly yet manifests as a visual and tangible representation of the learning cycle.
-When I engage students, I first identify the relevance of the topic within their context through gaining multiple perspectives and interpretations.
+In the Arts, we are given the enormous benefit that the learning process can begin so abstractly yet manifest as a visual and tangible representation of the learning cycle.
+When I engage students, I first identify the relevance of the topic within their context by gaining multiple perspectives and interpretations.
 They must have relevance and connection to build an authentic and significant personal response.
 Challenging these beliefs and reflecting upon established conditioning creates ownership and autonomy in their responses.

-A mindset that I promote is that there are no mistakes, only new discoveries, and opportunities for learning.
+A mindset that I promote is that there are no mistakes, only discoveries, and learning opportunities.
 I believe this empowers students to be greater risk-takers and explorers of the media they work with.
 When students work individually, they become better self-managers, but when they work collaboratively, they learn about new perspectives, and this is essential as twentieth-century communicators.
 When we learn about others' cultural forms of expression, we also learn about ourselves and our position within our own culture.
-Exposing students to a diverse range of artworks gives my students the breadth of knowledge to construct their own authentic connections and responses.
-Combining all these elements within the classroom frees students from their own expectations and builds trust that they will grow in taking the opportunities given.
+Exposing students to a diverse range of artworks gives my students the breadth of knowledge to construct their authentic connections and responses.
+Combining all these elements within the classroom frees students from their expectations and builds trust that they will grow in taking the opportunities given.
 This in turn develops proactive behaviours and reinforces the habits of the student as a life-long learner.